 Where to Buy Fimo Leather

-I don’t yet know of any suppliers of Fimo Leather in North America.
-So far it only seems to be available in Europe.
-Good suppliers are Hobbyrian from Sweden and Happy Things from The Netherlands, both will ship to the US.
+In North America, check out Poly Clay Play.
+In Europe, good suppliers are Hobbyrian from Sweden and Happy Things from The Netherlands, both will ship to the US.
 Clayaround in the UK will ship to the UK and the EU.
 I’ve worked with them all and they’re great suppliers.

 Get Secret Subscriber Stuff!